-MPW London is a mainstream independent college catering for students aged between 14 and 20.
+MPW Birmingham is a mainstream independent college catering for students aged between 14 and 20.
 The college is not, and does not intend to be, a specialist provider for those with special educational needs.
 However, the provision which we can make for students who appear to have a learning difficulty includes:

-- learning support through classroom intervention, subject workshops and surgeries, and study skills workshops; - bespoke individual subject tuition; and - an internal formal assessment or, where appropriate, referral to an educational psychologist.
+- learning support through classroom intervention, subject workshops and surgeries, and study skills workshops; - · bespoke individual subject tuition; and - an internal formal assessment or, where appropriate, referral to an educational psychologist.

-We shall do all that is reasonable to accommodate students with learning difficulties, including reporting to and consulting with both students and parents/guardians, ensuring that tutors are given any necessary information about a student's learning difficulties, and liaising with tutors and Heads of Departments to ensure that teaching practices are appropriate to support a student's individual needs.
+We shall do all that is reasonable to accommodate students with learning difficulties, including reporting to and consulting with both students and parents/guardians, ensuring that tutors are given any necessary information about a student's learning difficulties, and liaising with subject tutors, Personal Tutors, Heads of Faculty and the Learning Support Team to ensure that teaching practices are appropriate to support a student's individual needs.